 Hello!
 Today is just ugh.
 Tuesdays are the worst aren’t they?
 I woke up late this morning, and to chase my dog around because he ate. all. the. spiced. sugar. cookies I made this past weekend.
 Yep.
 Just swiped them off the table like they were his.
 I could have murdered him, but then I would have had to clean that up too.
 Little jerk. *deep breath* anyway, so then I was late to work and work is work is work — so you know how that goes — so I am ready to chat about something else entirely!
 Let’s start with these pumpkin spice macarons.

 Now I originally wasn’t going to post this recipe because, hey I wasn’t super pleased with how these macarons *look* but you know what?!
 I just don’t care how they look right now because they are freakin’ delicious and if you have had a morning like me, then you need some delicious in your life.

 So to the macarons we go.
 I thought I was being clever in trying to shape them like pumpkins, and I *guess* they kind of look like pumpkins.
 If you turn your head and squint at them real hard, that is.
 But!
 They taste like all your pumpkin dreams rolled into one sweet little cookie and they weren’t hard to make.
 Like at all.

-Spicy and sweet, these little gems — no matter what shape you make them in — will turn out great if you follow the right technique (which is explained in the recipe box).
+Spicy and sweet, these little pumpkin spice macarons — no matter what shape you make them in — will turn out great if you follow the right technique. (check out the recipe box below).
 So while I’m over here hoping that today will get a little bit better — and hoping that my dog doesn’t have a huge stomach ache (although the little sh*t deserves it) — I hope you will enjoy these little pumpkin butts — err….macarons!